muhark/dpir-intro-python/Week2/lecture.md

 ## Coercing Data Structures

+Here's a challenge:

+- _How would you structure the information given by your family tree in a tabular data structure?
+What would be the columns (variables) and rows (observations)?_

+<p class="fragment">Extra challenge:</p>

+- _Could you do this without NAs?_

+## Issues

 - In reality, processes we observe are rarely tabular.
   - Some observations may have special characteristics that others do not. ($j$ is not equal for all $i$)
   - There may no be inherent ordering in our observations, or the characteristics ($i$ or $j$ are not orderable).
   - Observations may be related, overlapping, or nested in a way that is relevant to our model but not suitable for a two-dimensional table.

-- _Take away_:
+## Take Away

 - When we receive or generate tabular data, we should keep in mind the _data-generating process_ and decide whether we are systematically losing information that is relevant to our model.
 - Trade-offs and subjective decisions are always necessary; make these clear and do your best to justify them.

 # Implementation